JDRanpariya/jdranpariya.github.io/src/library/books/shoe-dog.md

 "A dream?" "what is it?"
 I asked, bracing myself.
 "Nike"**
 > This whole story about coming up with names and they end up with nike is just crazy.

+But in the end I don't really know what led me to my decision.
+Luck?
+Instinct?
+Some inner spirit?

+One of the first to buy was my friend Cale, who didn't hesitate to cut a check for ten thousand dollers, a princely sum.

+I'd only gone with Nike because I was out of time, and because I'd trusted Johnson's savant-like nature.

+I looked around the table and thought: my bride, my enemy, my spy.
+Some life.

+The hell's a swoosh?
+The answer flew out of me: It's the sound of someone going past you.

+**A race is a work of art.**

+*You are remembered for the rules you break.*

+That magical pronoun, "we" - he'd always use it.

+Supply and demand is *always* the root problem in business.

+But when we did fail, we had faith that we'd do it fast, learn from it, and be better for it.

+**Somebody may beat me - but they're going to have to bleed to do it.**

+Our demand is too high, our volume too low, for the biggest factories.
+And in smaller factories we'll have the dominant position.
+We'll be in charge.

+Xinsheng means "New Life."

+"Mr. Knight, we've come up with a way to inject...air...into a running shoe."

+All innovation was hailed as progressive, forward-thinking.

+**Beating the competition is relatively easy.
+Beating yourself is a never-ending commitment.**

+*Of all the negotiations in my life, those with my sons have been the most difficult.*

+We could've flown, but I insisted on the train.
+I wanted to see, to experience the countryside.

+For us business was no more about making money than being human is about making blood.
+Yes, the human body needs blood.
+It needs to manufacture red and white cells and platelets and redistribute them evenly, smoothly, to all the right places, on time, or else.

+What's on your bucket lists?

+Am I allowed to think that some coincidences are more than coincidental?

+He hands me the watch.
+It's engraved: With thanks for taking a chance on me.

+I was able to take my father on a long trip.
+We went around the world, saw Nikes in every country we visited, and with every appearance of a swoosh his eyes shone.

+If it ever does become just business, that will mean that business is very bad.

+**Change never comes as fast as we want it.**

+Tread is the path of coexistence, cooperation.
+Peace feeds on prosperity.

+Untapped resources, natural and human, that the world has at its disposal.

+*From the profane to the sacred*

+I regret not spending more time with my sons.

+I'd tell them to hit pause, think long and hard about how they want to spend their time, and with whom they want to spend it for the next forty years.

+Seek a calling, they will always have a bull's-eye on their backs.

+Giving up doesn't mean stopping.
+Don't ever stop.

+**Luck plays a big role.**